Oyster Reef Ecosystem:

-At first glance, an oyster reef may look unremarkable—an uneven jumble of shells rising from murky water, half-hidden by tides and sediment.
-But linger a moment, and the scene comes alive.
+At first glance, an oyster reef may look unremarkable but linger for a moment, and the scene comes alive.
 Tiny fish dart between crevices.
 Crabs wedge themselves into shadowed pockets.
 Algae and sponges cling to hard surfaces rarely found in soft-bottom estuaries.
-With every passing hour, the oysters themselves quietly filter the water, reshaping their environment in ways that ripple far beyond the shoreline.
+With every passing hour, the oysters themselves quietly filter the water, reshaping their environment in ways that ripple far

 Oyster reefs are among the most productive ecosystems on Earth, rivaling coral reefs and tropical rainforests in the services they provide.
-Built shell by shell over decades or centuries, these living structures form where rivers meet the sea—dynamic boundary zones that connect marine and terrestrial worlds.
+Built shell by shell over decades or centuries, these living structures form where rivers meet the sea.
 Their benefits extend underwater and onto land, supporting wildlife, stabilizing coastlines, and sustaining human communities.

 Architects of Estuaries